caiolouro/github-api-playground/README.md

 # GitHub API Playground

-Solution to play around with the GitHub API using a .NET Core console application.
+Project to play around with the GitHub API using a .NET Core console application, .NET Core CLI and Visual Studio Code.